-The electrode should be moved along in the direction of the joint being welded at a speed that will give the size of run required.
-At the same time, the electrode is fed downwards to keep the correct arc length at all times.
+The torch should be moved along at a smooth speed that will give the size of run required.
+At the same time, the wire is fed downwards to keep the correct welding distance at all times.
 Excessive travel speeds lead to poor fusion and lack of penetration.
-While too slow a rate of travel will frequently lead to arc instability, slag inclusions and poor mechanical properties.
+While too slow a rate of travel may damage the work piece and can lead to burning a hole through the material.